marcus-nystrom/Titta/README.md

 1. Add Titta to path in PsychoPy (under file->preferences)
 1. Run read_me.py (first change the monitor settings and the eye tracker name in read_me.py).

 Tested with PsychoPy v.
 3.1.5 on Windows 10 using Python 3.6.
+Ideally, make sure that the eye tracker is detected and works in the [Tobii Eye Tracker Manager](https://www.tobiipro.com/product-listing/eye-tracker-manager/) before trying to use it with Titta.